 What is Lead Scoring 101?

-Lead scoring is a technique used in sales and marketing to rank potential leads based on their likelihood to convert into paying customers.
+Lead scoring is a technique used in sales and marketing to rank potential leads based on their likelihood of converting into paying customers.
 It is a process in which you assign a numerical value to leads based on certain factors.
-These involve demographics, behaviors, interactions with marketing materials, and engagement with your company’s products.
+These factors involve demographics, behaviors, interactions with marketing materials, and engagement with your company’s products.

 Consider some lead scoring examples.
 A lead who visits a website multiple times, downloads a whitepaper, and interacts with email campaigns receives a high lead score.
 In contrast, a lead who only sees the website once and engages a little with your website content may get a low lead score.
 You can perform lead scoring manually or use automation tools such as CRM.
 Research says 84% of companies consider CRM the most beneficial automation tool for obtaining qualified leads.